openstack/octavia/doc/source/design/version0.5/component-design.rst

   concerned.

-* In this topology a floating IP address (different from a Neutron floating IP!) is used to determine which octavia VM is the "active" one at any given time.
+* In this topology a floating IP address (different from a Neutron floating IP!) is used to determine which amphora is the "active" one at any given time.

-* In this topology, both octavia VMs need to be colocated on the same subnet.
+* In this topology, both amphorae need to be colocated on the same subnet.
   As such a "spares pool" doesn't make sense for this type of layout, unless all spares are on the same mamangement network with the active nodes.